Some Syrian Islamist groups reject Islamic 'caliphate'

 The group, formerly called the Islamic State in Iraq and the Levant or ISIL, has seized parts of eastern Syria and western Iraq but is still battling rival Islamist fighters in Syria.

-"The terms of the caliphate have not been realized at present, especially in terms of state organizations," the statement by the nine groups said, calling on Muslims to avoid siding with Islamic State.
+"The terms of the caliphate have not been realized at present, especially in terms of state organisations," the statement by the nine groups said, calling on Muslims to avoid siding with Islamic State.

 They also said the announcement would be used as pretext by foreign powers who want to tilt the balance against rebels seeking to topple Syrian President Bashar al-Assad and would improve his image in the West as a legitimate leader.